 Binding corporate rules and standard contractual clauses

 In the absence of an EU adequacy decision, organisations outside the EEA that process EU residents’ personal data must rely on other safeguards, such as BCRs or SCCs.

 The European Commission issued two new sets of SCCs in June 2021.

-It is important to note that, now the UK has left the EU, the ICO (Information Commissioner’s Office) is no longer a supervisory authority under the EU GDPR, and cannot approve BCRs for transfers of personal data from the EEA to the UK.
+The ICO is no longer a supervisory authority under the EU GDPR, and cannot approve BCRs for transfers of personal data from the EEA to the UK.

 Such BCRs, therefore, need to be approved by a supervisory authority within the EU.

 UK organisations that make onward transfers of EU residents’ personal data to processors in the US

 The EU–US Privacy Shield, which allowed certified US organisations to process EU residents’ personal data, was ruled invalid by the ECJ (European Court of Justice) on 16 July 2020 following legal action by the Austrian privacy campaigner Max Schrems.